IshwaryaR/angular-bowling-app/README.md

 * typescript                      5.1.6

 This calculates the score during a game of ten pin bowling.
+So first we need latest Angular to run this application.

+Angular CLI: 16.1.4
+Node: 18.13.0
+Package Manager: npm 9.5.0

+## Prerequisities

+* Created this application with latest Angular.
+* Styling done in a pre-processor sass.
+* Tested in the given browsers (Chrome, FF, Safari)

 ## Development server

+* Run npm i @angular/cli

+* npm i

-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Have used ngrx for state management
+## Have used ngrx for state management to store the following

+* Frame Count
+* Total Score
+* Each roll with respect to the frame and its score

 ## Game Rules